-A. INDEXES / HANDICAPS:
+A. HANDICAP NDEXES / PLAYING HANDICAPS:

-All players in the Interclub will play to 85% of their CH off their 12-month LI (Low Handicap Index) prior to each match.
-The LI is automatically determined by the GHIN Handicap Index information.
+All players in the Interclub will play to 85% of their Course Handicap (Playing Handicap) off their Low H.I.

-NOTE: With Daily Revisions: The CGA will update all players Low Handicap on each Monday of the season. • Matches played on a Monday will use the previous Monday's Index. • Matches played Tuesday - Sunday will use Monday's Index of the same week.

-The LI, slope and course rating of the selected tees will determine a player's course handicap for the course on which the match is being played.
+- i.
+NOTE: Weekly Index Revisions: The CGA will update all players Low H.I. on each Monday of the season. - ii.
+Matches played on a Monday will need to follow that day's Index (recommended matches NOT be played on Monday) - iii.
+Matches played Tuesday Sunday will use Monday's Index of the same week - iv.
+The Low H.I., Slope Rating and Course Rating of the selected tees will determine a player's Course Handicap for the course on which the match is being played.
 Team captains should have a copy of this information available at every match.
-Re-scheduled matches should follow this same procedure and not the LI of record when the original match was scheduled.
-The host captain should provide a conversion chart (from Handicap Index to Course Handicap) for the tees being played.
+Re-scheduled matches should follow this same procedure and not the Low H.I. of record when the original match was scheduled.
+The host captain should provide a conversion chart (from Handicap Index to Course Handicap) for the tees being played. - v.
+LOW H.I.: There is no minimum or maximum Low H.I. to compete in the Interclub.
+18 is the maximum number of strokes allowed for Playing Handicap after being adjusted off the lower player in the group (this can be adjusted under the Handicap Analysis tab in Golf Genius).